triggerall/agentic-agents/README.md

 # agentic-agents
-All free AI &amp; Automation template and resournces built by the triggerAll!
+All-in-one hub of free AI & Automation templates from triggerAll for the builder community!
+Discover.
+Use.
+Contribute.